 A common misconception is that you have to sit for hours on end to meditate, but taking as little as five minutes out of your day will have a tremendous impact on your sense of self-worth!

 You may not have the funds to make a considerable donation or have tons of free time to start volunteering daily, but even the simplest acts of kindness can have a significant impact on yourself and others.

 If you like your co-workers’ new haircut, let her know.
 If you see a stray dog on the street, set up a bowl of water for it.
 If you get the feeling that someone is lost, offer them directions.
 These random acts take just a few minutes of your time, but they can have a massive impact on your day (as well as others).

 Note: This being kind does not equate to becoming a serial people-pleaser.
 It’s important to set boundaries and always put your well-being first.

 Stand up straight

 Slouching isn’t just bad for your posture, but it can also play a key role in how others perceive you.
-Standing up straight is a clear sign of confidence, and even if you’re not totally feeling it, becoming aware of your posture and making a habit of standing up straight can have a huge impact on how you perceive yourself in the long run.
+Standing up straight is a clear sign of confidence, and even if you’re not feeling it, becoming aware of your posture and making a habit of standing up straight can considerably impact how you perceive yourself in the long run.
 Try it as you read this paragraph and notice how it instantly boosts your confidence!

-Women, in particularly, have a hard time accepting compliments, but it’s so important to normalize and embrace the potential they have on our self-esteem!
+Women, in particular, have a hard time accepting compliments, but it’s so important to normalize and embrace the potential they have on our self-esteem!

 Accepting compliments is one of the most powerful tools to know what value others find in your character – it can help you learn things about yourself that you weren’t even aware of!